- Cancer is the number one cause of death in senior pets and comes in many forms.

 Veterinary oncology continues to make strides in treatment options and effectiveness, but those costs can seem insurmountable for some owners.
 Pet owners can protect their wallets in the case of their beloved furry friend’s cancer diagnosis with pet insurance.

-Pet parents with a Healthy Paws insurance plan can see as much as 90 percent of the cancer treatment cost covered by their policy.
+Pet parents with a Healthy Paws insurance plan can see as much as 90 percent of the cancer diagnosis and treatment cost covered by their policy.
 Also, having coverage offers some financial peace of mind if there’s a relapse and more charges are incurred.

 Dug’s cancer treatment story